Tenerife Carnival 2025

 DSC01130

-High school students have all dressed up as castles with clocks and owls on their heads.
+High school students have all dressed up as castles with clocks and an owl on top.

 DSC01143

-And this is probably a group from kindergarten.
-They walk, laugh, and blow soap bubbles.
+And this is probably a kindergarten group.
+They’re walking, laughing, and blowing soap bubbles.

 DSC01150

-There are also very original costumes.
-A triton riding a shark with a lush pink-tailed mermaid.
+There are some very original costumes too.
+A triton riding a shark with a voluptuous mermaid with a pink tail.

 DSC01168